EssKayz/CertificateManager/Documentation/userstories.md

 # Models
 - [x] It is possible to add a new equipment model under a manufacturer (Galaxy S7, by Samsung)
+- [x] It is possible to view a top-10 list of the least prone to breaking models
 - [x] It is possible to view all existing models
 - [x] It is possible to mark a model as EOL (Product is no longer manufactured / End Of Life)